veeral-patel/true-positive/docs/integrations/create_cases_from_email.md

 ## Update an inbound address

+Click an inbound address's title to open a drawer, like in the screenshot above, where you can update the inbound address.

 ## Delete an inbound address

 Simply click the trash icon next to the appropriate inbound address in the screenshot above to delete it.